Last updated on September 27th, 2022

 Blood Glucose Action

 The primary source of energy for our body is glucose.
 It comes from the diet we take.
-Insulin is a hormone present in our body that helps absorb glucose by every body’s cell.
+Insulin is a hormone present in our body that helps absorb glucose by our body cells.
 Glucose enters the cells with the help of insulin and is further used for energy generation and body metabolism.

 When the blood glucose levels, also known as blood sugar levels in the body, are too high, it causes diabetes.